blamarche/VoiceGoban/README.md

 1. Say any horizontal coordinate followed by a vertical number coordinate.
 Example: `C 16` or `B 3`.
 You can also use the phonetic alphabet to help the system understand your commands.
 Example: `Charlie 16` or `Bravo 3`.
 2. By default, you must then say `Click` to place the stone on the board.
 See the options below.

-Optional: (Experimental) Say `START GAME AS BLACK` or `START GAME AS WHITE` when you begin a game and it will attempt to read your opponents move coordinates by scanning the screen.
+Optional: (Experimental) Say `START GAME AS BLACK` or `START GAME AS WHITE`, or `ENABLE SPECTATOR MODE` when you begin a game and it will attempt to read your opponents move coordinates by scanning the screen.
 If computer performance is poor while reading moves, try shrinking your board window.

 ### Frequently Used Options
 * `Enable Auto Play` - Automatically click the mouse after every movement on the grid.
 This is particularly useful if you are playing a blitz game, but can cause misplays if the speech engine doesn't detect a coordinate properly.